MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Minimize the RDP session by selecting the underscore **_** in the blue tab that shows the VM's IP address.
 This brings you back to the SC900-WinVM \| Connect page.

-1. Keep the browser tab open you'll use it the next task.
+1. Keep the browser tab open; you'll use it the next task.

 ### Task 4